Loading...

 11 Things To Expect When Attending An Indian Wedding

-April 14, 2021 | olivia
+April 14, 2024 | Junebug Weddings

 attending an indian wedding celebration

-1. It’s A Long Celebration
+1. It’s a Long Celebration

 Image by Carlos Elizondo.
 See more of this real wedding here.

-2. You’ll Want To Dress Conservatively and Appropriately
+2. You’ll Want to Dress Conservatively and Appropriately

 Junebug Tip: